 However, this margin of error can be higher for some specific population that were less consulted, such as persons with disabilities or other religious groups which makes it challenging to disaggregate results to these groups with any significance.
-Even so, this is not strictly a methodological problem as those people are also much less represented in the total group targeted in the Swahili Coast Project.
+This is not strictly a methodological problem, as these populations are also underrepresented in the overall group targeted by the Swahili Coast Project.

-Although having an equal number of survey respondents from each of the four main districts were desired, challenges with reaching project participants from rural areas also becomes apparent in the demographic data.
-Transport to South Pemba is challenging due to road infrastructure and vehicle availability.
-The challenges of enumerators reaching these areas and findings project participants there highlights the wider challenge faced by humanitarian aid workers in including rural populations in their work.
-For this needs assessment it could result to missing out on some important perspectives.

-Particularly scrutiny will be played on data from rural populations to ensure that any complexities are recognised.
+Although an equal number of survey respondents from each of the four main districts was desired, the demographic data reveals challenges in reaching project participants from rural areas.
+Transport to South Pemba is difficult due to poor road infrastructure and limited vehicle availability.
+These difficulties faced by enumerators in reaching these areas highlight the broader challenge faced by humanitarian aid workers in including rural populations in their work.
+Consequently, this needs assessment may have missed some important perspectives.
+Particular scrutiny will be applied to data from rural populations to ensure any complexities are recognized.

-Further, due to time constraints, there was no time to conduct a trial run of the survey questions, which could affect the accuracy of the results.
-However, practitioner interviews and the report by Alfluence provide significant complimentary information to ensure that the key findings are triangulated.
+Further, due to time constraints, there was no opportunity to conduct a trial run of the survey questions, which could affect the accuracy of the results.
+Nevertheless, practitioner interviews and the report by AI-fluence provide significant complementary information, ensuring that the key findings are triangulated.

-To ensure that we have received consent from our project participants, a description of the project and how the data would be used was included in the survey for enumerators to cover before asking for consent.
-The significance of clearly explaining the purpose of the project, data protection, and their rights as participants was emphasized and practiced during the enumerator training, addressing ethical challenges such as maintaining confidentiality and respecting participants' privacy.
+To ensure consent from our project participants, a description of the project and how the data would be used was included in the survey for enumerators to cover before proceeding to ask for consent.
+The importance of clearly explaining the project's purpose, data protection, and participants' rights was emphasized and practiced during enumerator training.
+In addition, by NCA staff coordinating appointments with survey participants beforehand allowed for people to have sufficient time to think about their participation.
+This addresses ethical challenges such as maintaining confidentiality and respecting participants' privacy.

-Participants to the survey will be invited to a session where we share the findings and to co-creation sessions with the private tech companies where they can challenge and discuss these results giving them more options to convey their experiences outside of the limits of the survey.
-By creating spaces for open dialogue and direct collaboration, we aim to empower project participants and enhance the transparency and accountability of the efforts of this project.
+A smaller sample of participants to the survey were invited to a session where NCA shared the findings of the needs assessment and to the co-creation session with the private tech companies that took place in Pemba, where they could challenge and discuss these results, and convey more details about their experiences, outside of the limits of the survey.

-3. Current Channels of Community Participation in Aid interventions
+3. Results: Current Channels of Community Participation in Aid interventions

-The following sections draws largely from the survey, interview data and complementary data from NCA staff conversations and reports.
-First, community participation channels, costs, and environmental impacts in aid projects are explored.
+The following sections draw mainly from the survey, interview data and complementary data from NCA staff conversations and reports.
+First, we explore community participation channels currently used in the project, their costs, and environmental impacts.
 We categorize participation into direct and indirect methods, drawing insights from practitioner interviews and internal reports.
-Further, financial aspects, including vehicle usage costs and reimbursement policies are examined revealing variations among organizations.
-From practitioner interviews, the preference of face-to-face interactions is shown, despite logistical challenges.

-Following that, project participants' preferences are assessed, emphasizing their reliance on phone calls and in-person meetings.
-Finally, challenges faced by marginalized groups are highlighted, such as children, persons with disabilities, and women, in accessing aid organizations.
+Further, financial and environmental elements are considered such as the costs of monitoring activities.
 Overall, this section provides an overview of community engagement dynamics, aiming to provide a better understanding the state of communication between NGOs and communities.